sbcblab/geva/README.md

 # Installation

-This package can be installed from GitHub using the `devtools` package with the following command:
+This package can be installed from GitHub using the `BiocManager` package with the following command:

-    devtools::install_github("sbcblab/geva")
+    BiocManager::install("geva")

 For the complete guide, see the *vignettes* directory.